 Incident Command System training is required for University personnel with emergency response duties per the National Incident Management System.
 Training requirements vary based on an individual’s role, but in general, IS-100 and IS-700 are required for all emergency response personnel.
-Those who report to the Emergency Operations Center are required to complete IS-100.HE, IS-200.b, IS-700.a and IS-800.b.
-For more specific guidance, please contact Office of Emergency Management at 817.272.0117 or by email email@example.com.
+Those who report to the Emergency Operations Center are required to complete IS-100c, IS-200.b, IS-700.a and IS-800.b.
+For more specific guidance, please contact Office of Emergency Management at 817.272.0119.

-IS-100.HE: Introduction to the Incident Command System for Higher Education introduces the Incident Command System and provides the foundation for higher level ICS training.
-This course describes the history, features and principles, and organizational structure of ICS.
-It also explains the relationship between ICS and the National Incident Management System.
-This course uses the same objectives and content as other ICS courses with higher education examples and exercises.
+IS-100c: Introduction to the Incident Command System, introduces the Incident Command System (ICS) and provides the foundation for higher level ICS training.
+This course describes the history, features and principles, and organizational structure of the Incident Command System.
+It also explains the relationship between ICS and the National Incident Management System (NIMS).

 IS-200.b: ICS for Single Resources and Initial Action Incidents is designed to enable personnel to operate efficiently during an incident or event within the Incident Command System.
 ICS-200 provides training on and resources for personnel who are likely to assume a supervisory position within the structure.

 IS-700.b: National Incident Management System (NIMS), an Introduction introduces and overviews the National Incident Management System.
 The course provides a consistent nationwide template to enable all government, private-sector, and nongovernmental organizations to work together during domestic incidents.

 IS-800.c: National Response Framework, an Introduction provides an introduction to the National Response Framework.

 Office of Emergency Management tests the Emergency Management Basic Plan and Annex’s in three ways:

 - Drills: Fire drills are on a rotating schedule and each building will be tested at least once a year.